 Protecting the Nahua-Kugapakori Reserve with the Panoan people, Peru

-Many Panoan speaking indigenous people of the Purus River in southeastern Peru live in complete isolation from the modern world.
-While some are now making direct contact with 21st century society, others are avoiding communication altogether.
+Many Panoan speaking indigenous people of the Purus River in southeastern Peru live in remote, isolated areas, and their lives are still relatively disconnected from modern towns and cities.
 Their ancestral lands lie in highly biodiverse lowland rainforest in extensive areas officially set out as territorial reserves for their exclusive use.

 The upper Purus River flows through a major biodiversity hotspot.
 Recent surveys have shown that the Alto Purus reserve has the highest inventory of mammals in the world (132 species) and a remarkable number birds and butterflies found here and nowhere else.